symfony/symfony-docs/doctrine.rst

     $repository = $this->getDoctrine()->getRepository(Product::class);

-    // query for a single Product by its primary key (usually "id")
+    // look for a single Product by its primary key (usually "id")
     $product = $repository->find($id);

-    // query for a single Product by name
+    // look for a single Product by name
     $product = $repository->findOneBy(['name' => 'Keyboard']);
     // or find by name and price
     $product = $repository->findOneBy([